Colorado River Compact

 The Colorado River Compact is a 1922 agreement that regulates water distribution among seven states in the Southwestern United States.
 The compact is about the area within the drainage basin of the Colorado River.

 The agreement, originally proposed by attorney Delph Carpenter, was signed at a meeting at Bishop's Lodge, near Santa Fe, New Mexico, by representatives of the seven states the Colorado river and its tributaries pass through on the way to Mexico.
 The agreement was promoted by Secretary of Commerce Herbert Hoover.

 The Colorado River is managed and operated under numerous compacts, federal laws, an international treaty, court decisions and decrees, contracts, and regulatory guidelines collectively known as "the Law of the River".

-There are continuing disputes regarding tribal claims to parts of the river, with many tribal rights to water remaining unquantified.
-The original agreement over-estimated the amount of water that usually flowed through the river, leading to shortages.
+There are ongoing disputes over tribal claims to parts of the river, with many tribal water rights remaining unquantified.
+The original agreement overestimated the amount of water that usually flowed through the river, leading to shortages.
 These shortages have been exacerbated by drought.
-The Colorado River Delta in Mexico has mostly disappeared due to a lack of incoming water, although agreements are in place regarding the water that enters Mexico, and recovery efforts are ongoing.
+The Colorado River Delta in Mexico has largely disappeared due to a lack of inflowing water.
+However, agreements are in place for the water that enters Mexico, and recovery efforts are ongoing.

 Provisions

-The Compact divides the river basin into two areas, the Upper Basin division (comprising Colorado, New Mexico, Utah and Wyoming) and the Lower Basin division (Nevada, Arizona and California).
-The Compact requires the Upper Basin states not to deplete the flow of the river below 75000000 acre.ft during any period of ten consecutive years.
-Based on rainfall patterns observed in the years before the treaty's signing in 1922, the amount specified in the Compact was assumed to allow a roughly equal division of water between the two regions.
+The compact divides the river basin into two areas, the Upper Basin division (comprising Colorado, New Mexico, Utah, and Wyoming) and the Lower Basin division (Nevada, Arizona, and California).
+The compact requires the Upper Basin states not to deplete the flow of the river below 75000000 acre.ft during any period of ten consecutive years.
+Based on rainfall patterns observed in the years before the treaty's signing in 1922, the amount specified in the compact was assumed to allow a roughly equal division of water between the two regions.
 The states within each basin were required to divide their 7.5 e6acre-ft/year share allotment among themselves.
-The Compact enabled the widespread irrigation of the Southwest, as well as the subsequent development of state and federal water works projects under the United States Bureau of Reclamation.
+The compact enabled the widespread irrigation of the Southwest, as well as the subsequent development of state and federal water works projects under the United States Bureau of Reclamation.
 Such projects included Hoover Dam and Lake Powell.

 The annual allotments in the Lower Basin were established in 1928 as part of the Boulder Canyon Project, while the annual allotments in the Upper Basin were established by the Upper Colorado River Basin Compact of 1948.
 They are: